JOLT-dailyAi/workflow-execution-monetization-starter-kit/BLOG-monetize-workflows-sell-executions-not-templates.md

 ## The Problem Every Workflow Creator Faces

 You've spent weeks perfecting your n8n workflow.
-It's brilliant—automatically processes data, integrates APIs, generates reports, or handles complex business logic.
+It's brilliant - automatically processes data, integrates APIs, generates reports, or handles complex business logic.
 People would pay good money for this kind of automation.

 But how do you actually monetize it?